-- For Magic Keyboard with Touch ID, turn your keyboard off and on, then connect your keyboard to your Mac with the USB to Lightning cable.
-After you turn Magic Keyboard off then on, Touch ID may be unavailable for up to 10 seconds.
+- For Magic Keyboard with Touch ID, turn your keyboard off and then back on again, then connect your keyboard to your Mac with the USB to Lightning cable.
+After you've turned Magic Keyboard off and back on again, Touch ID may be unavailable for up to 10 seconds.

 - Restart your Mac.

 The first time you log in after you've turned on, restarted or logged out of your Mac, you must log in by entering your password manually.
 After that, you can use Touch ID to log in.